 The Commission's employee participates in the Wisconsin Retirement System (WRS), a cost-sharing, defined benefit, multiple-employer public employee retirement system.
-All permanent employees expected to work over 600 hours a year are eligible to participate in the WRS.
-Covered employees in the General category are required by statute to contribute 6.2% of their salary (3.2% for Executives and Elected Officials, 5.5% for Protective Occupations with Social Security, and 3.9% for Protective Occupations without Social Security) to the plan.
+All permanent employees hired before July 1, 2011 and expected to work over 600 hours a year, or hired on or after July 1, 2011 and expected to work over 1200 hours a year, are eligible to participate in the WRS.
+Covered employees in the General category are required by statute to contribute 5.8% of their salary (6.65% for Executives and Elected Officials, 5.8% for Protective Occupations with Social Security) and 5.8% for Protective Occupations without Social Security) to the plan.
 Employers may make these contributions to the plan on behalf of employees.
 Employers are required to contribute an actuarially determined amount necessary to fund the remaining projected cost of future benefits.

-The payroll for the Commission employee covered by the WRS for the year ended December 31, 2010 was \$16,084; the employer's total payroll was \$16,084.
-The total required contribution for the year ended December 31, 2010 was \$1,769, which consisted of \$772, or 4.8% of covered payroll from the employer and \$997, or 6.2% of covered payroll from the employee.
-The required contribution for the employee for the year ended December 31, 2010 was financed by the Commission.
-Total contributions for the year ending December 31, 2009 was \$1,690, equal to the required contribution that year.
-The year ended December 31, 2009 was the first year the Commission participated in the WRS.
+The payroll for the Commission employee covered by the WRS for the year ended December 31, 2011 was \$16,591; the employer's total payroll was \$16,591.
+The total required contribution for the year ended December 31, 2011 was \$1,978, which consisted of \$1,521, or 8.92% of covered payroll from the employer and \$457, or 2.68% of covered payroll from the employee.
+The required contribution for the employee for the year ended December 31, 2011 was financed by the Commission.
+Total contributions for the year ending December 31, 2010 and 2009 were \$1,769 and \$1,690, equal to the required contribution that year.